 - *Ansel Watrous – 17 total sites, 3 walk-in tent sites (info)

-Fishing – The Cache La Poudre River runs along the highway west of Fort Collins to about Chambers Lake.
+Fishing – The Cache La Poudre River runs along the highway west of Fort Collins to around Chambers Lake.

 - Chambers Lake, Lost Lake and Barnes Meadow Reservoir are located by each other, about 60 miles west of Fort Collins.